Telangana Pradesh Congress Committee: Office Bearers

+District Congress Committee presidents

 Headquarters

 The headquarters are located at Gandhi Bhavan, near Nampally in Hyderabad, the capital city of Telangana.

 Activities

 Membership drive

 Then Telangana PCC under the leadership of Ponnala started a membership drive across all districts in the Telangana State.
 According to the sources while the initial target was 10 lakh registrations, TPCC was surprised by the response received from the people of Telangana.
-The target now is revised to 17 lakhs registrations by the end of Dec 2014.
+The target now is revised to 17 lakh registrations by the end of Dec 2014.
 Membership Booklets were distributed as part of this membership drive.
-The theme of this membership drive was "I am an Indian, I am a member of Indian National congress".
+The theme of this membership drive was "I am an Indian, I am a member of the Indian National Congress".

 Telangana Vileena Dinam

 PCC chief Ponnala Lakshmaiah announced on 17 September as the Telangana Vileena Dinam (Telangana combined day).
 Telangana Congress party leaders celebrated the event in Gandhi Bhavan, Hyderabad.
-During his speech he reminded everyone that the dream of separate Telangana state was achieved due to Sonia Gandhi's UPA Government's efforts.
+During his speech, he reminded everyone that the dream of a separate Telangana state was achieved due to Sonia Gandhi's UPA Government's efforts.

-2023 Telangana Legislative Assembly election

-Protests and Incidents

-On 5 August 2022, Indian National Congress held a protest against price rise and GST on essential food items at Indira Park in Hyderabad.
-Congress Legislative Party leader Mallu Bhatti Vikramarka and Mulug MLA Seethakka were present at the protest.